The live blue™ Service Corps offers ways to get involved with the mission of the Aquarium on a schedule that works for you!

 Getting involved is easy!
 To start, create a NEAq volunteer profile and then sign up for a single one-hour orientation on our calendar.
 You will then be added to our volunteer email list to receive regular updates, and you can begin signing up for projects posted on the calendar.
 You can also apply to Skilled Positions that offer a flexible commitment, but require an in-person interview and training.

 Want to help us plan and lead projects?
 Apply to become a Service Leader!
-Applications are open here.
-The current deadline for applicants is February 3rd, 2018.
+Applications can be found here.

 A Service Corp member showing off invasive Water Chestnut on the Mystic River